 Electronic theses and dissertations (ETDs)

-Information sessions for thesis authors are held regularly every semester, as advertised through the Graduate School.
-These sessions provide information on copyright, University policies, and submission procedures.
-If you cannot attend the session in person, you may want to look at an online summary.
+Information sessions for thesis authors are held regularly every semester, as advertised through the Library and Graduate School.
+These sessions provide information on submission procedures, copyright, and University policies.
+If you cannot attend the session in person, visit our Dissertation Overview page. (coming soon)

 Who is responsible for ETDs at Georgetown?

-- The submission process for Electronic Theses and Dissertations (ETDs) is administered by the Graduate school.
-PhD candidates should review its guidelines and policies before they begin to write their thesis.
-All documentation relating to theses is kept in on file in the office of the current Academic Coordinator.
+- The submission process for Electronic Theses and Dissertations (ETDs) is administered by the Graduate School.
+PhD candidates should review the Graduate School's Dissertation and Thesis Information before they begin to write their thesis.
+All documentation relating to theses is kept in on file in the office of the Academic Coordinator.

 - The actual submission process is operated by ProQuest/UMI, a third party vendor, which will retain the file in its database.
 During the submission process, thesis authors may grant ProQuest/UMI important rights relating to the the distribution and use of the thesis (see below "Who owns copyright?" and "What publication options are available?")

 - The Library receives a copy of all files submitted to the Graduate School.
 Library staff will create an entry in the Library Catalog for each thesis.
-Pursuant to the Graduate School's policy that all theses are public documents, the Library will also make the file(s) freely available through Georgetown's Institutional Repository, unless authors request an embargo.
+Pursuant to the Graduate School's policy that all theses are public documents, all theses are freely available through Georgetown's Institutional Repository, unless an author requests and is granted an embargo.

 Who owns copyright?

-- During the submission process, authors will NOT be required to sign away their rights.
-However, they will be required to extend a license to Georgetown and/or ProQuest to use their thesis.
+- During the submission process, authors are not required to transfer their ownership of the copyright.
+They are, however, required to extend a license to both Georgetown and ProQuest to make their theses available.
 To do so, authors must complete two release forms.
 The first form releases the thesis for publication in the University's Institutional Repository, while the second form governs the use of the thesis by ProQuest.
-Note that ProQuest offers various publishing options (see below).
-Copies of both forms are kept on file in the Graduate School, for later reference.

 There are three basic options: